 How to conduct 360 degree feedback

-360 degree feedback should be used as part of the overall appraisal process but its purpose isn’t to measure performance.
+360 degree feedback should be used as part of the overall process of appraisals at work but its purpose isn’t to measure performance.
 The process should be used for observations surrounding behaviour, rather than reviewing performance.

 Establishing the survey: